top of page

 How close are Palm Springs hotels to Joshua Tree National Park?

 Most Palm Springs hotels are roughly 40 to 45 miles from the Joshua Tree National Park's west entrance, which translates to approximately 50 to 60 minutes of driving depending on your starting point and traffic.
 Properties in the Warm Sands and central Palm Springs areas, including The Muse Hotel, are roughly 42 to 43 miles from the park.
 The north entrance near Twentynine Palms adds significant additional driving time and is not practical as a day trip from Palm Springs.
 Early morning departures (leaving by 7 AM in summer, 8 AM in other seasons) are strongly recommended to reach the park before midday heat makes extended hiking uncomfortable.
+For day trip ideas, the Palm Springs day trips guide covers the Joshua Tree route and several others.
+The 10 unforgettable things to do in Joshua Tree is also worth bookmarking before you go.

 What makes Palm Springs different from other California desert destinations for hotel stays?

 Palm Springs has an independent boutique hotel culture, with more than 70 hotels organized by lifestyle identity rather than star rating, that has no direct equivalent in other California desert towns.
 The city's documented history as a health tourism destination (drawing visitors for over a century to its dry air and natural hot springs) has evolved into a contemporary wellness identity, with a Blue Zones Initiative currently active as of 2026.
 The mid-century modern architecture is original rather than reproduced, and the walkable downtown, the Indian Canyons hiking access, and the Aerial Tramway proximity give it a range of experiences in a compact area that larger desert resort cities spread across much greater distances.
+For a curated overview, 10 unforgettable places to visit in Palm Springs highlights what makes the city worth the trip.
+Travelers who want a first-person perspective can also read a local's take on The Muse Hotel Palm Springs for an insider view of what sets the city apart.

 Planning Your Stay: The Practical Summary